pumpncode/Buffoonery/README.md

 # Buffoonery
 A Balatro mod that aims to add vanilla-adjacent content while still having its own style.

-*This mod currently adds 13 jokers to the game.
+*This mod currently adds 15 jokers, 2 decks and 2 sleeves to the game.
 Two more jokers are currently planned for release.
-There will be stuff other than Jokers in future updates*

 ## Jokers
 ![Readme1](https://github.com/user-attachments/assets/d8d318ed-05e4-4a0a-8773-fbd0e9c7fd64)